APIs and API docs — what I took for granted

 2. One united API is not a norm

 One thing I enjoyed about selling Stripe is that I could honestly say, that if you integrated the API, you could access all the payment methods that the docs said you could.
 It is truly one API.
-Yes you will still face restrictions based based on geography, and your business profile (risk, compliance etc).
-However, it does mean that you invest in ONE technical integration, and it will work if you expand it into other products like recurring payments, or offline payments etc. This saves time versus spending additional technical resources to scrutinize and integrate additional APIs.
+Indeed there were restrictions based based on geography, and your business profile (risk, compliance etc).
+However, it did mean investing in ONE technical integration, and that it would work seamlessly with other products like recurring payments, or offline payments etc. This saves time versus spending additional technical resources to scrutinize and integrate additional APIs.
 It’s far more efficient for global expansion.

 3. Clear, detailed explanations in API docs are not the norm

 Detailed explanations refer to information within the API docs to guide a successful integration.
 A non exhaustive list could be — parameter descriptions, code samples, guides and educational resources in the API library.
 For example, for every payment method, explaining which countries, what disputes, how to handle refunds, payouts — thoughtfully distilling essential information for the business using the APIs.
 I’ve since learned these explanations do not always exist, and that sometimes more meetings are required to discuss these docs, versus them being self explanatory.

 Overall, it’s enjoyable to to step back (a fish swimming in new waters) and realize that what I mentally held as “normal/given” — public facing docs, one API integration, clearly written and descriptive docs — aren’t the norm.
 This post does not cover if the three characteristics of API docs are valued by buyers and decision makers, but it was fun reflecting on this.